cosmos/cosmos-sdk/docs/docs/building-modules/09-autocli.md

 By default, `autocli` generates a command for each method in your gRPC service.
 However, you can specify subcommands to group related commands together.
 To specify subcommands, you can use the `autocliv1.ServiceCommandDescriptor` struct.

-This example shows how to use the `autocliv1.ServiceCommandDescriptor` struct to group related commands together and specify subcommands in your gRPC service by defining an instance of `autocliv1.ModuleOptions` in your appmodule.AppModule implementation.
+This example shows how to use the `autocliv1.ServiceCommandDescriptor` struct to group related commands together and specify subcommands in your gRPC service by defining an instance of `autocliv1.ModuleOptions` in your `autocli.go` file.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/bcdf81cbaf8d70c4e4fa763f51292d54aed689fd/x/gov/autocli.go#L9-L27